DON'T SAY " SI J'AURAIS " IN FRENCH - the CONDITIONAL with IF in French.

 Here are two examples.
 The first one with the conditional present in the second part of the sentence.

-Today, I would be a singer.
+Today, I'd be a singer.

 Second example where we have the past perfect in the first part of the sentence and the past conditional in the second.